“A place for balancing the Infinite Mind, Body, and Spirit”

 Welcome to Jen Marks DACM, L.Ac.
 Acupuncture website.

 Jen Marks Acupuncture and Herbal Medicine, LLC serves the Savannah community and the nearby towns of Pooler, Hinesville, Brooklet, Thunderbolt, Wilmington Island, Tybee, Garden City, Isle of Hope, Whitemarsh Island, Richmond Hill, Port Wentworth, and Skidaway Island.

-Jen will be posting Acupuncture articles, recipes, nutritional tidbits, news about East Asian Medicine (EAM) and Herbal plant remedies.
+Jen will be posting Acupuncture updates, articles, recipes, nutritional tidbits, news about East Asian Medicine (EAM) and Herbal plant remedies.
 Please feel free to email her with any questions or comments you have about the articles posted, or to schedule an appointment.

 July 2, 2016

 Jen has returned from her studies in NYC.
 She attended a 4-day course studying the principles and theory of Acupuncture from the teachings of Dr.Tan’s legacy.
 To learn more about these studies please visit, Si Yuan Balance Method.